Get Started with Big Objects

 There are two flavors of big objects.

-Custom big objects are defined and deployed by you through the Metadata API.
-To define a custom big object, you create an object file that contains its definition, fields, and index, along with a permissionset to define the permissions for each field, and a package file to define the contents of the object metadata.
+Custom big objects are defined and deployed in Setup.
+You can create a custom big object in Setup, where you set its definition, fields, and index.
 The fields defined in a big object’s index determine the big object’s identity and its ability to be queried.
 We get into how this is all put together in the next unit.

 Although you can use big objects to store different kinds of data, big objects were created to tackle a few specific scenarios.